Search results for:

-Now we will work on adding the VPN network adapter to allow other machines to connect through it securly.
-Now, using your favorite text editor, we will make some configuration changes to /etc/wireguard/wg0.conf and for the purpose of this guide, we will use nano.
+Now we will work on adding the VPN network adapter to allow other machines to connect through it securely.
+Using your favorite text editor, we will make some configuration changes to /etc/wireguard/wg0.conf, and for this guide, we will use nano.

 sudo nano /etc/wireguard/wg0.conf

-Next thing we want to talk about is PostUp and PostDown, these are called when the VPN starts, and when it stops and allows you to forward the traffic through WireGaurd.
-You will need to replace ens3 with the name of your public IP addresses network adapter.
-If you wanted to just have an “Internal Lan” type environment or point to point, you would leave these out.
-The application for a point to point environment is for example, connecting a remote database server.
-The ListenPort can be what ever port you want, as long as it does not have something running on it already.
+The next thing we want to talk about is PostUp and PostDown.
+These are called when the VPN starts and stops and allows you to forward the traffic through WireGaurd.
+You will need to replace ens3 with the name of your public IP address's network adapter.
+If you wanted to have an "Internal Lan" type environment or point to point, you would leave these out.
+The application for a point-to-point environment is, for example, connecting a remote database server.
+The ListenPort can be whatever port you want, as long as it does not have something running on it already.

-Moving down to the [Peer] section, we have a few things that are a bit different than software like openVPN.
+Moving down to the [Peer] section, we have a few things that are a bit different than software like OpenVPN.
 We have a Public Key and another internal IP address.
-This template is the finished product of a working configuration and you will be replacing that PublicKey value with your own.
+This template is the finished product of a working configuration, and you will be replacing that PublicKey value with your own.
 Wireguard does not allow just anyone to connect to it.
-You must generate a new public / private key pair and manually assign each user to the server in a new [Peer] block with a public key and the internal IP address you are assigning that connection.
+It would be best to generate a new public / private key pair and manually assign each user to the server in a new [Peer] block with a public key and the internal IP address you are assigning that connection.

-We are on the home stretch now, just need to allow traffic through the firewall, assuming your using UFW:
+We are on the home stretch now.
+We need to allow traffic through the firewall, assuming your using UFW: